sivasaikakarla/Research-Paper-Summarization/README.md

 - Python: 3.8 or higher
 - Docker: Latest version (optional, for containerized setup)
-- Internet: Required for initial model downloads and audio generation (unless using offline fallback)
+- Internet: Required for initial model downloads and audio generation
 - Hardware: At least 8GB RAM (for local models)

 ---